-A great attraction to add to your Cornwall itinerary for a bit of an adrenaline kick is the Hangloose Adventure park.
-Based on the same site as the Eden Project, there are lots of different activities available, from an epic high wire course to a dramatic high swing.
-However, personally I’ve only every experienced the main attraction: the fastest and longest zipwire in England, which carries you right over the top of the Eden Project and its famous biomes!
+A great attraction to add to your Cornwall itinerary for a bit of an adrenaline kick is the Hangloose Adventure Park.
+Based on the same site as the Eden Project, there are lots of different activities available from an epic high wire course to a dramatic high swing.
+However, personally, I’ve only ever experienced the main attraction: the fastest and longest zip wire in England, which carries you right over the top of the Eden Project and its famous biomes!

 3) Land’s End:

 Another landmark that can’t be missed on a holiday to Cornwall is Land’s End, the most westerly point in mainland England!